Last update: December 5th, 2023 at 07:28 am

-My husband and I have been traveling to Whistler with kids multiple times a year since our two were born (and long before that as well).
-Through tons of research on Whistler family accommodations (and much trial and error), we have found what we believe are the best Whistler family hotels, as well as some great alternative budget-friendly Whistler family accommodation options.
+Wondering where to stay in Whistler with kids?
+My husband and I have been doing little Whistler family vacations multiple times a year since our two were born (and long before that as well).
+Through tons of research on Whistler hotels for families, and a lot of trial and error over the years, we have curated this list of the best Whistler family hotels.

-Note: You may want to start by reading the Need to Know section below before moving on to our best family accommodation Whistler list as it may help you to avoid some potential pitfalls, especially when it come to location.
+Note: If it is your first trip to Whistler with kids, please start with the Need to Know section, as it should help you to avoid some potential pitfalls, especially when it comes to location.

 Looking for something else?
 See also:

-- Whistler Resort encompasses two mountains: Blackcomb Mountain and Whistler Mountain.
-The two mountains are linked at the top by the Peak-2-Peak gondola allowing you to ski/ride both mountains easily on the same day (for one price).
+Whistler Resort encompasses two mountains: Blackcomb Mountain and Whistler Mountain.
+The two mountains are linked at the top by the Peak-2-Peak gondola.
+This allows you to ski/ride both mountains easily on the same day (for one price).

 - Creekside Village is quite quiet, with a few good restaurants, but it is a 5-10 minute drive into Whistler Village proper.